-There are 39 four-year olds, and 34 three-year olds in Pocahontas County according to the Demographic Needs Assessment Maps for the communities of Hillsboro and Marlinton served by the Board of Education and School Days Childcare.
-Although Head Start does not count children in the Green Bank area, there is 20 four year-old and 23 three-year olds.
-Therefore, it can be concluded that the population of eligible children in Pocahontas County can support the continuation of Head Start services for the following sites in PY48: Hillsboro and Marlinton.
-The partnership between Head Start and School Days Childcare is currently under negotiation to serve eligible Head Start children and provide Family and Community Partnership services to all Head Start counted children in this county.
+There are 42 four-year olds, and 29 three-year olds in Pocahontas County according to the Demographic Needs Assessment Maps for the communities of Hillsboro and Marlinton served by the Board of Education and School Days Childcare.
+Although Head Start does not count children in the Green Bank area, there are 13 four-year-old and 17 three-year olds.
+Therefore, it can be concluded that the population of eligible children in Pocahontas County can support the continuation of Head Start services for the following sites in PY49: Hillsboro, Marlinton, and possibly Green Bank.
+The partnership between Head Start and School Days will be re-evaluated as to whether this childcare will continue serving eligible Head Start children and provide Family and Community Partnership services to all Head Start counted children in this county.

-There are 204 four-year olds, and 133 three-year olds in Preston County according to the Head Start Demographic Map.
-It can be ten concluded that the population of eligible children in Preston County can support the continuation of Head Start services at the following classrooms in PY48: Aurora, Fellowsville, Valley I, Valley II, Valley III, Bruceton I, Bruceton II, Kingwood I, Kingwood II, Kingwood III, and Terra Alta.
-Additional recruitment efforts will be needed in the Rowlesburg area due to the lower numbers of three and four year old children currently identified as eligible for Pre-K services.
-There is to be more discussion with the Preston County Board of Education and NCWVCAA as to opening an additional room at Terra Alta to include Head Start services.
+There are 271 four-year olds, and 204 three-year olds according to the initial demographic map in Preston County.
+It can then be concluded that the population of eligible children in Preston County can support the continuation of Head Start services at the following classrooms in PY49: Aurora, Bruceton I, Bruceton II, Fellowsville, Kingwood I, Kingwood II, Kingwood III, Terra Alta I, Terra Alta II, Valley I, Valley II and Valley III.
+Additional recruitment information will be needed in Rowlesburg as to whether to continue Pre-K services in the area due to continual low numbers of three and four-year old children.
+Preston County Board of Education will be opening a new classroom at Tunnelton-Denver Elementary to service the needs of the community.

-Based on data from demographic maps, Randolph County currently has 192 four year olds and 193 three year olds.
-Based on these early numbers, it can be assumed that the population of eligible children will support the continuation of Head Start services in Randolph County for PY48.
-All current Elementary schools including Beverly, Coalton, George Ward (I and II), Harman, Homestead, Jennings Randolph (I and II) (JRES), Midland (I and II), North, and Third Ward should continue to offer Pre-K services.
-However, Randolph County Board of Education has made reductions in force (RIF) and, at present, only one classroom is proposed at George Ward and one classroom at JRES that will be staffed for PY47.
-The second sites at George Ward and JRES will be determined when applications justify it.
+Based on data from demographic maps, Randolph County currently has 253 four-year olds and 201 three-year olds.
+Based on these early numbers, it can be assumed that the population of eligible children will support the continuation of Head Start services in Randolph County for PY49.
+All current Elementary schools including Beverly, Coalton, George Ward I, George Ward II, Harman, Homestead, Jennings Randolph (JRES), Midland I, Midland II, North, Third Ward I, and Third Ward II should continue to offer Pre-K services.
+However, Randolph County Board of Education has made reductions in force (RIF) and, at present, only one classroom is proposed at George Ward and one classroom at Third Ward that will be staffed for PY49.
+The second sites at George Ward and Third Ward will be determined when applications justify it.

-The 2010 Census indicates there are 924 children birth to age 5 residing in Taylor County, thus there are approximately 185 children age 3 and 185 children age 4 in the county.
-From DHHR lists, 110 children age 3 and 108 children age 4 have been identified.
-It is then ascertained that the population of eligible children in Taylor County will support the continuation of Head Start services in the following HS/BOE collaborative classrooms in PY48: Anna Jarvis I, Anna Jarvis II, Flemington, Lucretia AM, Lucretia PM, Webster, and West Taylor Elementary in addition to Anna Jarvis III, a BOE sponsored classroom.
+From DHHR lists, 97 children age 3 and 106 children age 4 have been identified for Head Start services.
+Though the number of children is slightly less than the previous year, the population of eligible children in Taylor County will support the continuation of Head Start services in the following HS/BOE collaborative classrooms in PY49: Anna Jarvis II, Anna Jarvis III, Flemington, Lucretia AM, Lucretia PM, Webster, and West Taylor Elementary.

-All of the above classrooms are considered Universal Pre-K Collaborations between Head Start and the Taylor County Board of Education except the Lucretia PM classroom that serves primarily three year olds income eligible for Head Start.
+All of the above classrooms are considered Universal Pre-K Collaborations between Head Start and the Taylor County Board of Education except the Lucretia PM classroom that serves primarily children age three with Head Start income eligibility.